websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/enabling-subscriptions-for-a-product.md

 ## Payment and Delivery Subscriptions

 A _Payment Subscription_ is analogous to an electricity bill or Netflix subscription.
-Here, a specific amount is debited from your bank account on a recurring basis to continue services.
+Here, a specific amount is debited from a bank account on a recurring basis to continue services.

 ```{important}
 Payment Subscriptions can only be enabled when using PayPal or other custom-payment methods that support recurring payments.